AFCC members are able to have a voice in and directly influence legislation affecting the alternative fuels & chemicals industries

 Mr. Riedy represents a U.S. company in the project financing of a $7.7 billion natural gas-to-clean jet fuel project with related solar power, pipelines, water desalinization and other infrastructure in the Southwest U.S. As part of this representation, the largest volumetric and longest-term biojet offtake agreement has been executed, with three similar agreements in negotiation and drafting.

-Mr. Evans has built ADE into an effective, well-respected firm with a team of 25+ subject matter experts and a roster of partner companies, such as Kilpatrick Townsend & Stockton, with expertise in a wide range of biotech fields.
+Mr. Evans has, over the past 20 years, built ADE into an effective, well-respected firm with a team of 25+ subject matter experts and a roster of partner companies, such as Kilpatrick Townsend & Stockton, with expertise in a wide range of biotech fields.
 The ADE team includes corporate executives, technology developers, engineers from a variety of disciplines, entrepreneurs, financing specialists, marketing experts, strategic planners, publication specialists, project managers, and former senior-level administrators of federal government agencies.

-Mr. Evans has over 40 years of experience in the public policy, technology development, project finance, and grant making arenas, working on conservation, agriculture, renewable energy, and advanced fossil fuel issues.
+Mr. Evans has over 40 years of experience in public policy, technology development, project finance, and grant-making arenas, working on conservation, agriculture, renewable energy, and advanced fossil fuel issues.
 He has been at the leading edge of the renewable energy and advanced fossil fuels industries since 2005, helping innovators and companies commercialize new technologies and secure financing.

-Mr. Evans has helped clients obtain close to $1 billion from government grants, loan guarantees and project financing.
+Mr. Evans has helped clients obtain close to $5 billion from government grants, loan guarantees, and project financing.
 Several projects in which he has been involved were the first commercial deployments of new technologies.

 Mr. Evans is a successful (registered) U.S. Congressional lobbyist whose accomplishments include working single-handedly as well as with a group of 20 company CEOs and lawyers to restore $40 billion in loan authority for the U.S. Department of Energy (DOE) Title 17 Loan Guarantee Program in 2018 after the program was eliminated by the U.S. House of Representatives and the Senate Appropriation Committee in their fiscal year 2018 appropriation bills.

-It was this experience that led Mr. Evans to reach out to Mr. Riedy and Mr. Harmala to form AFCC.
+It was this experience that led Mr. Evans to reach out to Mr. Riedy to form AFCC.